 - In our case, the alert will be based on the variable date in the purchase agreement, which defines the date of the delivery of the purchased customer goods:

 - Once you have everything done, click on Save to confirm the configuration of the custom task and then Publish in the upper right-hand corner.

 How can I delete an action in the automation builder?

 At the very bottom of each action configuration window, you have the option to delete only this specific action and not the complete automation:

 How can I rename the automation?

-You can always rename the automation and each of its steps as you find fit by clicking on the small pen icon next to the generic title in the upper left-hand corner.
+- You can always rename the automation and its steps as you find fit by clicking on the small pen icon next to the generic title in the upper left-hand corner.
 In the example we are working with, let us call it "Sales & purchase agreement - Invoice task automation":